NCAS-CMS/cfdm/docs/source/introduction.rst

 Note that cfdm enables the creation of CF field constructs, but it's :ref:`up to the user to use them in a CF-compliant way
 <CF-conventions>`.

+The cfdm package has, with few exceptions, only the functionality required to read and write datasets, and to create, modify and inspect field constructs in memory.

+The `cf-python <https://cfpython.bitbucket.io/>`_ [#devel]_ and
+`cf-plot <http://ajheaps.github.io/cf-plot/>`_ packages, that will soon be built on top of the cfdm package, incude much more higher level functionality.